ToshioCP/Gtk4-tutorial/src/sec8.src.md

 The variable `f[i]` corresponds to the file associated with the i-th GtkNotebookPage.

-However, There are two problems.
+However, there are two problems.
-The first is the size of the array.
+First, the array has a fixed size.
-If a user gives too many arguments (more than 20 in the example above), it is impossible to store all the pointers to the GFile instances.
+If a user provides too many arguments (more than 20 in the example above), it becomes impossible to store all the GFile instances.
-The second is difficulty of maintainance.
-We have a small program so far.
-But, the more the program is developed, the larger it becomes.
-Generally speaking, it is very difficult to maintain global variables in a big program.
+Second, global variables make maintenance difficult.
+Our program is small so far, but as a program grows larger, maintaining global variables becomes increasingly challenging.
-When you check the global variable, you need to check all the codes that use the variable.
+When you need to check a global variable, you must examine every part of the code that references it.

 Making a child class is a good idea in terms of maintenance.
 We prefer this approach over using global variables.

-Note that we are thinking about "child class", not "child widget".
+Note that we are discussing "child classes," not "child widgets."
-Child class and child widget are totally different.
-Class is a term of GObject system.
+These two concepts are entirely different: a "class" is a term within the GObject system, whereas a "widget" refers to the UI hierarchy.
-If you are not familiar with GObject, see:
+If you are not familiar with GObject, please see:

 - [GObject API reference](https://docs.gtk.org/gobject/)
 - [GObject tutorial for beginners](https://toshiocp.github.io/Gobject-tutorial/)